The Gulf Sand Gecko (Stenodactylus leptocosymbotes): A Night Watchman of Oman

-The Eastern Sand Gecko (Stenodactylus leptocosymbotes) is a discreet and elusive creature.
-Recognizable by its large eyes adapted to nocturnal vision, it emerges mainly at night to hunt small insects.
-Its long, slender legs allow it to move nimbly across loose sand, while its pale coloration helps it blend into its surroundings.
-A small jewel of adaptation to the most extreme conditions.
+Recognizable by its large eyes adapted for night vision, it emerges mainly at night to hunt small insects.
+Its slender legs allow it to move with agility over loose sand, while its pale coloration helps it blend seamlessly into its environment.
+A true watchman of the sands, this small reptile is a fascinating example of adaptation to the harshest climatic conditions of the Arabian Peninsula.

 Common toad (Bufo bufo)